Darcy220606/AMPcombi/README.md

 | AMPgram  | -  | https://github.com/michbur/AmpGram |
 | AMPtransformer  | -  | https://github.com/Brendan-P-Moore/AMPTransformer |

-For classification: AMPcombi is developed to offer functional annotation of the detected AMPs by alignment to an **AMP reference databases**, for e.g.,:
+<span style="color:green">For classification: AMPcombi is developed to offer
+- functional annotation of the detected AMPs by alignment to an **AMP reference databases** using [diamond blastp v.2.0.15](https://www.nature.com/articles/s41592-021-01101-x), for e.g.,:

 | Tool | Version | Link |
 | ------------- | ------------- | ------------- |
 | DRAMP  | 3.0 | https://github.com/CPU-DRAMP/DRAMP-3.0 |

-<span style="color:yellow">**Please Note:** In the latest version of AMPcombi, if no database is provided by the user, it will automatically download the [DRAMP db](https://github.com/CPU-DRAMP/DRAMP-3.0)</span>
+<span style="color:grey">**Please Note:** If no database is provided by the user, AMPcombi will automatically download the [DRAMP db](https://github.com/CPU-DRAMP/DRAMP-3.0) and use the files for classification</span>

-Alignment to the reference database is done using [diamond blastp v.2.0.15](https://www.nature.com/articles/s41592-021-01101-x)
+- structural and physical annotations by providing teh corresponding molecularweight, isoelectric point, hydrophobicity, pH and the fraction of helix turns and beta sheets.

+<span style="color:green">For filtering AMP hits: AMPcombi is developed to filter hits based on

+- their AMP probabilities from the different AMP tools (evalues in case of HMMsearch)
+- the presence of stop-codons and transporter genes downstream and upstream of the AMP hit.

+<span style="color:green">For comparison purposes: AMPcombi allows the user to
+- add more details to the AMP hits, e.g., metadata, pydamage, contig taxonomic classification, etc..

 ======================
 ## Installation